thanpolas/thanpolas.github.com/_posts/nodejs/2020-04-04-Introducing-Logality-the-JSON-schema-logger.md

 ## Synchronous or Asynchronous?

 With a flick of a switch you can have Logality become asynchronous and reveal its Promise API.
-When in async mode, Logality's Middleware and Custom Output functions will be able to handle a promise and allow you to capture log messages en route and store them in a persistent store.
+When in async mode, Logality's Middleware and Custom Output functions will be able to handle a promise and allow you to capture log messages en-route.

-Should you, for any reason, want to store some, or all, of the log messages into your database, by enabling async mode on Logality you can easily and safely perform that task:
+Say you want to push all log messages to a queue, or for any reason, you want to store some, or all, of the log messages into your database.
+By enabling async mode on Logality you can easily and safely perform those tasks:

 ```js
 // Security middleware for logality, store the log message